Charged black hole and radiating solutions in entangled relativity: Discussion

 \section{Discussion}

-Now, we argue that a near vacuum black hole solution of entangled relativity can always be well approximated by a vacuum solution of general relativity.
-Indeed, in a near vacuum situation---that is $T_{\mu \nu} \sim 0$---the scalar-field in Eq. (\ref{eq:sceq}) can be approximated as being source-less.
+Now we argue that, in general, vacuum solutions of general relativity can be good approximations of some near vacuum black hole solutions of entangled relativity.
+Indeed, in a near vacuum situation---that is $T_{\mu \nu} \sim 0$---the scalar-field in Eq. (\ref{eq:sceq}) can be approximated as being sourceless.
 As a consequence, a constant scalar-field is a good approximation as well, and the metric field equation becomes itself well approximated by the one of general relativity without a cosmological constant.\footnote{Given the small value of the inferred cosmological constant in general relativity from the apparent acceleration of the expansion of the universe, black hole solutions of general relativity with and without a cosmological constant are alike on scales well below the Hubble scale.
 Hence, we will not enter into such details.}

-This means that while black holes in entangled relativity are not entirely the same as in general relativity, their differences might be insignificant in all the situations that correspond to a scalar-field which equation is mostly source-less.
+This means that while black holes in entangled relativity are not entirely the same as in general relativity, their differences might be insignificant in situations that correspond to a scalar-field which equation is mostly sourceless.
+In particular, this argument seems to indicate that an astrophysical rotating black hole in entangled relativity could be well approximated by the external Kerr metric of general relativity.

 Otherwise, it is known that black holes might grow some \textit{hair} due to a variation (either temporal or spatial) of the background value of the scalar-field in scalar-tensor theories \cite{berti:2015cq}.
 Let us note that, whether or not this may be true in entangled relativity as well, the scalar-field is not expected to vary significantly neither temporally nor spatially.
 Indeed, with respect to the former, the scalar-field is attracted toward a constant in entangled relativity during the expansion of the universe \cite{minazzoli:2014pl,minazzoli:2014pr,minazzoli:2020ds}; whereas, because the scalar-field is also not sourced by pressure-less matter fields in the weak field regime \cite{minazzoli:2013pr}, one does not expect a significant spatial variation of the scalar-field either.
 Both cases follow from the \textit{intrinsic decoupling} of the scalar-field at the level of the scalar-field equation for $\L_m \sim T$ \cite{minazzoli:2013pr,minazzoli:2014pl,minazzoli:2014pr,minazzoli:2016pr,minazzoli:2020ds}.